Mathematical Methods of Theoretical Physics: Why mathematics?

-\newthought{My own encounter} with many researchers of different fields and different degrees of formalization has convinced me that there is no single way of formally comprehending a subject \cite{anderson:73}.
-With regards to formal rigour, there appears to be a rather questionable chain of contempt -- all too often theoretical physicists look upon the experimentalists suspiciously, mathematical physicists look upon the theoreticians skeptically, and mathematicians look upon the mathematical physicists dubiously.
-I have even experienced the distrust formal logicians expressed about their collegues in mathematics!
-For an anectodal evidence, take the claim of a prominant member of the mathematical physics community, who once dryly remarked in front of a fully packed audience, ``what other people call `proof' I call `conjecture'!''
+{The problem} with all such presentations is to present the material in sufficient depth while at the same time not to get buried by the formalism.
+As every individual has his or her own mode of comprehension there is no canonical answer to this challenge.

-\newthought{So please be aware} that not all I present here will be acceptable to everybody; for various reasons.
-Some people will claim that I am too confusing and utterly formalistic, others will claim my arguments are in desparate need of rigour.
+{So not all that is presented here} will be acceptable to everybody; for various reasons.
+Some people will claim that I am too confused and utterly formalistic, others will claim my arguments are in desperate need of rigor.
 Many formally fascinated readers will demand to go deeper into the meaning of the subjects; others may want some easy-to-identify pragmatic, syntactic rules of deriving results.
-I apologise to both groups from the onset.
+I apologize to both groups from the outset.
 This is the best I can do; from certain different perspectives, others, maybe even some tutors or students, might perform much better.